ioggstream/test-openshift/README.md

 # test-openshift
-just test Openshift and tox
+Just test Openshift and tox in a sample project.